Deuteronomy 22

 1Thou shalt not see thy brother’s ox or his sheep go astray, and hide thyself from them: thou shalt in any case bring them again unto thy brother.
 2And if thy brother be not nigh unto thee, or if thou know him not, then thou shalt bring it unto thine own house, and it shall be with thee until thy brother seek after it, and thou shalt restore it to him again.
 3In like manner shalt thou do with his ass; and so shalt thou do with his raiment; and with all lost thing of thy brother’s, which he hath lost, and thou hast found, shalt thou do likewise: thou mayest not hide thyself.
 4Thou shalt not see thy brother’s ass or his ox fall down by the way, and hide thyself from them: thou shalt surely help him to lift them up again.

-The chapter opens not with a grand principle but with a runaway animal: Thou shalt not see thy brother's ox or his sheep go astray, and hide thyself from them: thou shalt in any case bring them again unto thy brother (v.
-1).
-A man is walking somewhere and spots a beast that does not belong to him, plainly lost, wandered from its owner.
-The cheap and easy response is to keep walking - it is not his animal, not his trouble, no one would know.
+No grand principle opens the chapter - just a runaway animal.
+A man spots a beast that does not belong to him, plainly lost, and the cheap response is to keep walking.
+Not his animal, not his trouble, no one would know.
 The law forbids exactly that.
 He must not hide himself; he must take hold of the creature and bring it back.
-And the obligation does not dissolve when it becomes inconvenient: if thy brother be not nigh unto thee, or if thou know him not, then thou shalt bring it unto thine own house, sheltering and feeding it at his own cost until thy brother seek after it (v.
+And the obligation does not dissolve when it gets inconvenient: if the owner lives far off, or is a stranger, he must bring the animal unto thine own house and feed it at his own cost until thy brother seek after it (v.
 2).
-The neighbour's loss has become his charge to carry.
-This is no small thing - an ox or a sheep was a working family's livelihood - and the law makes its recovery the personal responsibility of whoever happens to find it.3

 The law then widens from a single ox to everything: In like manner shalt thou do with his ass; and so shalt thou do with his raiment; and with all lost thing of thy brother's, which he hath lost, and thou hast found, shalt thou do likewise (v.
 3).
 Whatever you find that is not yours - a stray donkey, a dropped cloak, anything lost - the same rule holds: it must be returned.
 And then the phrase that has been hovering over the whole passage lands flat and plain: thou mayest not hide thyself.
 The Hebrew is blunt - you are not able to look away, the option is taken from you.
-The temptation it names is one every honest reader recognizes: the small, comfortable pretending that we did not notice, that it was none of our concern, that someone else will deal with it.
-Scripture treats this looking-away as a real failure, not a neutral one.
-To see a neighbour's loss and do nothing is itself a kind of theft - the silent keeping of what we know belongs to another.
-Found property, found trouble, a found chance to help: the law says you saw it, and now you are answerable for it.

-The final case turns from a strayed animal to a stricken one: Thou shalt not see thy brother's ass or his ox fall down by the way, and hide thyself from them: thou shalt surely help him to lift them up again (v.
-4).
+The last case turns from a strayed animal to a stricken one.
 Picture it - a beast has collapsed under its load on the road, and its owner is struggling, unable to raise it alone.
 You come upon the scene.
-Again the command refuses you the comfort of walking on: you must surely help him to lift them up again.
-Notice that this asks more than the earlier verses did.
-Returning a lost ox can be done at a distance, on your own time; lifting a fallen animal means stopping where you are, putting your own shoulder under the weight beside a man who may be a stranger, getting your hands dirty in someone else's emergency.
-The law keeps pressing the same direction - from passive non-harm toward active, costly, hands-on help.
-It is not enough to refrain from making a neighbour's burden worse.
-When you find him down in the road, you are commanded to get under it with him and lift.
+Again the command refuses you the comfort of walking on: you must surely help him to lift them up again (v.
+4).
+Notice this asks more than the earlier verses did.
+Returning a lost ox can be done at a distance, on your own time.

 Deuteronomy 22:5-12The Battlement · The Marks of a People Set Apart